ekariz/docs/docs/products/Private-Network/technical-description.md

 In the following limitations which might not be aparent are described:

 * There are no bandwidth guarantees in a private network as it is a shared resource.
-* Excpect the bandwidht to be multiple times faster than the uplink of your Cloud VPS/VDS.
+* Excpect the bandwidth to be multiple times faster than the uplink of your Cloud VPS/VDS.
 * Round trip times (latency) will be significantly better.
 Here an example ping:
   ```sh
   ping 10.0.16.2